-As of September 30, 2012, no compensation expense or liability has been recorded related to these Class B units.
+As of March 31, 2011, no compensation expense or liability has been recorded related to these Class B units.

-(6) Transactions with Related Parties
+(5) Transactions with Related Parties

-For the nine months ended September 30, 2012 and 2011, the Partnership incurred \$750,000 and \$250,000, respectively, of expenses related to a management fee under an agreement between USA Compression Holdings, LLC and certain of its affiliates.
+For the three months ended March 31, 2011, the Partnership incurred \$250,000 of expenses related to a management fee under an agreement between USA Compression Holdings, LLC and certain of its affiliates.
+There were no other related party transactions in 2010 or the three months ended March 31, 2011.